Master Records Retention Schedule (MaRRS) | Archives and Special Collections

 Master Records Retention Schedule (MaRRS)

-MaRRS is a Board of Governors authorized document.
+Authority of MaRRS: MaRRS is a Board of Governors authorized document.
 Compliance with MaRRS is obligatory for ALL University units.
 MaRRS applies to ALL University records regardless of format.
 University records cannot be destroyed unless they are covered by a retention rules contained in MaRRS authorizing their destruction.
 MaRRS does not apply to published materials such as articles, periodicals or books, and teaching records, nor does it apply to records created by a University employee while acting in a non-University capacity.

 What is MaRRS and what does it do?